PyConPL/Book/2015/presentations/Whats_Eating_Python_performance/article.md

   * or scale your code to multiple machines (task queues, spark, grid like environment),
   * or using hardware accelerators (pyOpenCL, pyCuda, pyMIC, etc.)

+You may also consider pushing performance-critical code into C.

-Remember to check your code with PyPy, you may be pleasantly suprised.
+Remember to check your code with PyPy, you may be pleasantly surprised.

 ## Summary

-Hopefully, this talk will help you start with python optimization.
+Hopefully, this talk will help you start with Python optimisation.

 For more, checkout slides and source code examples that may be found on my website przymus.org, under "What's Eating Python performance".